 - For sentences, we use a mixture of lower and upper cases to make it a proper sentence.

-This is a guide to Sentence Case in Excel.
-Here we discuss How to use Sentence Case in Excel along with practical examples and a downloadable excel template.
+This is a guide to Sentence Cases in Excel.
+Here we discuss How to use Sentence Case in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –